muratk5n/thirdwave/en/README.md

 ---

+The Danish Strait - dam.
+It's busy up there..

+---

 Malacca is *closer* to the optimal path I bet corps shaving off cents from their cost needed that path.